 For the purpose of this policy and procedures, the terms 'child' and 'children' refer to anyone up to the age of 18 years (Child Protection Act 1989).
+This policy applies to all organisations we work with, staff, including senior managers and the board of trustees, volunteers and sessional workers, students or anyone working on behalf of Action for Conservation ("AFC").

 AFC is an environmental education charity that runs workshops, residential camps and events for children inside and outside of school environments across the UK.
 AFC believes that a child should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all children and to keep them safe.
-We are committed to working in a way that protects them.
+We are committed to practice in a way that protects them.
 The Action for Conservation Child Safeguarding Policy shall be made available to all partner organisations, volunteers, employers and employees of AFC.